StardustCollective/nodectl/README.md

 # Description

 ## TL;DR
 nodectl is a command line utility designed to run on a Debian Linux operating system.
-It is speciifcally designed to enhance and simplify the creation, day-to-day managment, and upgrade of a **Constellation Network Validator [ or Genesis ] Node**.
+It is specifically designed to enhance and simplify the creation, day-to-day management, and upgrade of a **Constellation Network Validator [ or Genesis] Node**.

 Detailed instructions on usage and features can be found on [Constellation Network's Documentation hub](https://docs.constellationnetwork.io/nodes)